Muon Flux Measurement at China Jinping Underground Laboratory: Muon flux measurement

 where $I(h)$ is the differential muon intensity corresponding to the slant depth $h$, $I_1, I_2, \lambda_1, \lambda_2$ are parameters in Ref.~\cite{Mei:2005gm}.
 The measurement result in this work is consistent with Eq.~(\ref{eq:vm}).

 Figure~\ref{fig:lab}(b) summarized the total muon flux measured at different underground sites.
 WIPP, Soudan, Boulby, and Sudbury are the labs situated down mine shafts, while Kamioka, Gran Sasso, Fréjus, and Jinping are below mountains.
-We simulated the muon flux at different depths for the laboratories down mine shafts by Geant4.
-The underground muon flux was a complicated integral over the muon intensity and slant depth.
-For simplicity, we fitted the simulated muon flux $\phi_0(h)$ at vertical overburden depth $h$ (in km.w.e) with an empirical formula,
+The underground muon flux $\phi$ is a complicated integral over the muon spectrum $f(E_k,\theta,\phi)$ and slant depth (or muon track length) $d$,